Healthy Peanut Butter Balls

-We’re all about the holidays this weekend here at Casa de EBF.
+We’re all about the holidays this weekend.
 Wrapping, baking, family and celebrating… that pretty much sums it up.
 We’ve been jamming out to Christmas tunes, traveling to visit family and overall just enjoying the season.
 Yesterday I spent the afternoon baking Christmas cookies with my nanny, sister and her girls.
 It’s a tradition and it’s something I look forward to every year.
 We baked and then took the goodies to our family Christmas party at my aunt and uncle’s house, which is always a good time.

-After a little recipe testing (and one batch of peanut butter balls turned peanut butter cookie Larabars) I finally perfected a recipe for healthier peanut butter balls.
-They taste just like the ones I used to love growing up, only they’re vegan, gluten-free, sweetened with dates and require only five ingredients!
+After a little recipe testing I finally perfected a recipe for healthy chocolate peanut butter balls.
+They taste just like the ones I loved growing up, only they’re vegan, gluten-free, sweetened with dates and require only five ingredients!
 They’re basically just like my peanut butter eggs, but in the shape of a ball instead of an egg.

 Everyone who has tried them has loved them, including Isaac who said, “Oh yum!
 They’re like peanut butter cups.”